Lydia Kallipoliti

 Lydia Kallipoliti is a Greek architect, engineer, architectural historian, action researcher, and scholar.
 Her work examines interdisciplinary studies involving architecture, technology, and environmental politics.
+Her research has contributed to the way architecture engages with ecological pedagogies, by confronting waste, recycling, and closed-loop systems.

 Early life and education

 Kallipoliti grew up in Thessaloniki where she graduated from Anatolia College in 1994.
 She studied at Aristotle University of Thessaloniki, and graduated with a diploma in architecture and engineering.
 She has a Master of Science in architecture studies from MIT, a Master of Arts and a PhD from Princeton University.